How to Choose the Right Language School?

-Begin your research by writing down how YOU like to learn, and the language YOU are most needing to learn (professional? social? a particular skill improvement?).
+Begin your research by writing down how YOU like to learn, and the language YOU are most needing to learn (professional? social? or a particular skill improvement?).

 “Begin with having a very clear objective for what you want from any kind of English language coaching, and match this to the information you can find about each school.“

 Personally, I would avoid buying from the loudest voice or the largest marketing budget.
 I know from my own experience that they are least likely to have a personalised, tailored approach.